Manistee River Trout Report

 It would be a mistake not to pack the dry fly rod from now on, with water temps hitting the magic 50 yesterday and with a big warm up this week, I would not be shocked to see surface feeding increasing.
 Only busted a few fish so far but again limited opportunity to hunt for them, but that will be changing.
 Had great BWO’s yesterday with plenty of little black stones.
 Found one fish that fed once on a black stone, but as temps increase so will the metabolism meaning more surface feeding.

 With two water monitoring stations now located on the Upper Manistee River you should add this link here for temp and flow data near the CCC Bridge and you should also book mark the new USGS site at M72 to follow trends in water conditions when planning your next fishing adventure.
 As guides we use this information daily in aiding our decision making process when planning for our days on the water.
 Conditions dictate success and understanding what the conditions are before you arrive can help you make smarter choices regarding where and how you fish a certain piece of water.

 This new site is going to be a very valuable tool for the longterm.
 Now that real time data is available at both water monitoring stations, anglers will be able to develop a better understanding of water levels as they relate to depth and how wadable a section of river is to the walk and wade angler for example.
 When you begin to understand what the actual cfs reading looks like from a conditions standpoint, you will also be able to visualize how high and dirty a piece of water might be.

 Check out the latest sun shirts for this trout season

 Trout Guide Trips

-We continue to spend most our time on the Lower Manistee River for steelhead , and the Pere Marquette but with access to trout we are all happy to simply get out and fish.
-We are booking spring trips currently, you can reach us at 231-631-5701 (leave a message) or shoot us an email.
+We will be changing our focus from the Lower Manistee River for steelhead , and now fishing the Upper Manistee and the Pere Marquette.
+We are booking trout, pike, and early season smallmouth trips currently, you can reach us at 231-631-5701 (leave a message) or shoot us an email.